What do I need to pack?

 What are the living conditions like?

 This depends upon where the mission field is and access to facilities.
 All of our lodging facilities will include modern bathroom and shower facilities.
-Air conditioning at night is only available in the Bahamas.
-Honduras and Nicaragua will have fans and open windows – mosquito nets are highly recommended for these countries.
+Air conditioning at night is available if needed, and there is WIFI.
 While in the villages during the day, the bathrooms will be generally acceptable, but not what you are accustomed to back home.
 We will eat well.
 Three meals a day are available during the day and all the food we eat is safe and bottled water is provided.

 What are the physical requirements?